 Realize That You Are Allowed To Stop Doing Things You Don’t Like

-Admittedly, we all have things that we must do as self-supporting adults that we don’t enjoy.
-Paying bills, doing laundry, cleaning house all fall into the things-that-can’t-be-avoided-in-adulting category.
+Admittedly, we all have things we must do as self-supporting adults that we don’t enjoy.
+Paying bills, doing laundry, and cleaning house all fall into the things-that-can’t-be-avoided-in-adulting category.

 Overcoming a Midlife Crisis Means Saying No To Things You Don’t Want To Do

 This question is for the committees you commit to but secretly hate to attend.